AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 <!--For final project- insert ProCoDa reading of syringe press after pressure has been built up  --->

 From this image, it can be seen that as the syringe is being filled, the pressure drops below zero as flow is now in the opposite direction (the syringe is being filled before the flocculator so water from the pump is being pushed into the syringe and water from the flocculator is being drawn backwards into the syringe).
+#### Tanvi: Your sentence in parenthesis is pretty key and should maybe not be in parentheses at all.
+Maybe 'since the syringe is being filled...'.
 Once filled, the pressure readings began to normalize.
+When ejecting the water from the syringe to the original,
+#### Tanvi: Maybe replace 'original' with flocculator
-When ejecting the water from the syringe to the original, a substantial pressure difference was caused, reaching 500 cm of pressure.
+a substantial pressure difference was caused, reaching 500 cm of pressure.
+### Tanvi: instead of pressure 'difference', state the direction (increase/decrease).
+Also since you are saying the word 'pressure many times in this section, you coul throw in the word 'head' or 'headloss' more frequently
 After reaching the peak pressure, the headloss through the flocculator slowly begins to stabilize back to its original headloss of 100cm.
+#### Tanvi: This part is very important, so many sure you emphasise what you mean by original headloss (prior to buildup)

 <!--This is somewhat hard to explain, we may take a video of this for our final presentation.
 Maybe we will anotate the drawing --->

 The set up enabled the High G team to test whether high flow water would be capable of knocking off all of the built up coagulant.
 To accomplish this, we ran an experiment with water and coagulant for 2 days to build up a substantial pressure difference in the flocculator.
 Then, the syringe was used in attempt to clear the tubing.

 ![syringe-test](https://github.com/AguaClara/high_g_flocculation/blob/master/initial%20syring%20test.png?raw=true)